Back to blog

 • Get reports on actual time spent on tasks vs estimates, utilization rate and profitability

-Effective project schedule management entails a thorough understanding of leads and lags.
-Lead time refers to the time you can advance a successor activity without affecting the predecessor activity, while lag time represents the waiting time between tasks.
+Effective project schedule management entails a thorough understanding of lead time and lag time.
+Lead time refers to the time you can advance a successor activity without affecting the predecessor activity.
+Lag time represents the waiting time between tasks.
 To manage these well, consider the following best practices:

 • Use a project schedule with clear task dependency relationships.
 This helps identify dependent tasks and efficiently allocate resources.